 We do not know enough about the virus to determine this.
 However, older people with chronic medical problems may be more susceptible to severe disease and death based on preliminary reports.

-A vaccine isn’t available yet and may not be available for quite some time.
-Most people have recovered by treating the illness like influenza, including taking pain and fever medications like acetaminophen or ibuprofen.
-If symptoms worsen, medical care might be needed.
+Many people recover by treating the illness like influenza, including taking pain and fever medications like acetaminophen or ibuprofen.
+If symptoms worsen, seek medical care.

 Do ibuprofen – or other anti-inflammatory medications – make COVID-19 symptoms worse?